hepplerj/Dissertation/introduction.dissertation.Heppler.md

 > exclusively from books, maps, aerial photographs, and structured field
 > surveys.
 He writes as though people were endowed with mind and vision and no
 > other sense with which to apprehend the world and find meaning in it.
 He and
-> the architect--planner tend to assume familiarity---the fact that we are
+> the architect-planner tend to assume familiarity---the fact that we are
 > oriented in space and at home in place---rather than describe and try to
-> understand what "being--in--the--world" is truly like.
+> understand what "being-in-the-world" is truly like.
 >
 > --- Yi--Fu Tuan[^cf1]